joncheng-dev/order-tracker-C-/README.md

 ## Known Bugs

-- _Currently `$ dotnet run` does not open a browser window.
-Must use `$ dotnet watch run`, as specified in Setup/Installation Requirements step 4a._
+- _Currently the `$ dotnet run` command does not open a browser window.
+Must use `$ dotnet watch run`, as specified in Setup/Installation Requirements step 4a.
+However, you can run `$dotnet run` and navigate to `https://localhost:5001` manually, which seems to work._
 - _Please report any bugs you find with a message to joncheng.dev@gmail.com_

 ## License